yivvm/My-Projects/README.md

 # My-Projects
 ## Full-Stack
+- Created a fully functional web application with MERN, designed to schedule appointments and manage visits for an urgent care facility, built using the MERN stack (MongoDB, Express.js, React.js, Node.js). https://github.com/yivvm/Zhang_Yiwen_UrgentCareHub_Capstone.git
+  1) It provides functionality for creating, editing, and deleting patient visits, as well as viewing details of each visit.
+  2) The backend communicates with the MongoDB database to store and retrieve data.
+  3) React.js is utilized to create an interactive user interface to schedule appointments and manage visits, as well as to search and browse a directory of doctors and healthcare providers.
 - Created a fully functional web application:
   1) composed a back-end application;
   2) served static HTML content using Django;